-Objective: The purpose of this course is to acquaint the students with nature, scope, structure and operations of international business and familiarise them with trends and developments in India's foreign trade and investments and policy framework.
+Objective: The purpose of this course is to acquaint the students with nature, scope, structure and operations of international business and familiarise them with trends and developments

 Unit: 1 :Introduction to International Business:

 International business: meaning and nature of international business; importance of international business.
 International business in the 21st century, Ethical issues in international business, competition laws and international business.
 Global focus on growth of MSMEs